 United States Marine Corps Commissioning Programs

-There are several ways to gain a commission in the United States Marine Corps, whether one is currently enlisted, or whether one is currently a civilian college student/graduate.
+There are several ways to gain a commission in the United States Marine Corps, whether one is currently enlisted or a civilian college student/graduate.

 For those Marine Officers not attending the U.S. Naval Academy, the road to a commission as a lieutenant in the Corps begins with one of several programs at Officer Candidates School: The Officer Candidates Class, the Platoon Leaders Course, or the Naval Reserve Officer Training Corps.
 Each course is a screening process, with the mission to motivate, train, evaluate, and screen potential officers.